Rosa Mota: After retirement

 Considered an Ambassador of Sport, in 1998 she won the Abebe Bikila Award for contributions to the development of long-distance race training.
 The trophy was awarded at the end of the International Race for Friendship, sponsored by the United Nations, taking place in the morning before the 1998 New York City Marathon.

 Rosa Mota was one of the most popular personalities of Portuguese sport in the late 20th century, alongside Eusébio, Carlos Lopes and Luís Figo.
+A Sports Pavilion in Porto was named after her in 1991.

 Rosa Mota carried the Olympic flame along the roads of Athens before the 2004 Summer Olympics in Greece.

 In recent years Rosa Mota has returned to competitions, winning the Macau mini-marathon (6.3km) 4 times (2018, 2019, 2023 and 2024) and breaking the 10.000m record for women 65-69 year old multiple times with a best time of 35:37 in the Lisbon São Silvestre race.